Transia-RnD/xls/XLS-LIMITED_TOKENS.md

 ## New Transaction Type: `CreateFToken`

-The `CreateFToken` transaction is used to create a ledger object that defines the maximum number of tokens that can be issued for a specific asset.
-This transaction allows users to set the maximum token limit and initialize the token count.
+The `CreateFToken` transaction is used to create the `FToken` ledger object.

 | Field | Type | Required | Description |
 | --- | --- | --- | --- |